Gallery Talks

 Saturday, February 22, 1 pm | Love Stories in Art

 Join Shannon Karol, Executive Director of the Northville Art House, for a closer look at a variety of love stories told through famous works of art.
-Whether it’s a love affair between two artists, or a passionate story illustrated directly through a painting, this engaging lecture will reveal the romantic side of art history.
+Whether it’s a love affair between two artists, or a passionate story illustrated directly through a painting, this engaging lecture will reveal the romantic side of art history. $10 to attend.

 Saturday, December 7, 1 pm | Community Conversation: Rediscover Your Creative Genius